WiSentinel/LabGNSS/README.md

 # LabGNSS
 GNSS lab code | WiSentinel @ PoliTo

-## Code Modifications: Gradual Spoofing Implementation
+## Code Modifications: Stealthy GNSS Spoofing

 This repository modifies the standard static GNSS spoofing approach into a dynamic, gradual drift to make the attack less detectable.
 The updates are implemented across three files.